-Section 5-11 PMD Planned Manufacturing Development Conditional Zoning District Classification.
-This zoning district classification is designed to accommodate planned manufactured developments with a rezoning to a Planned Manufacturing Development Conditional Zoning District.
-The rezoning shall insure that the proposed use or development is consistent with the requirements of this section and may further specify the timing of development, the location and extent of rights-of-way and other areas to be dedicated for public use, and other such matters as the applicant may propose as conditions upon the request.
-In granting the rezoning for a planned manufacturing district, City Council may impose such additional reasonable and appropriate safeguards upon such approval as it may deem necessary in order that the purpose and intent of this chapter are served, public welfare secured and substantial justice done.
+Section 5-11 PMD Planned Manufacturing Development Zoning District Classification.
+This zoning district classification is designed to accommodate planned manufacturing developments for which a special use permit has been issued in accordance with Article VII herein.
+Such special use permit is required as a prerequisite to any use or development in the PMD Zoning District Classification, and no use shall be permitted except pursuant to such permit.
+Such permit shall insure that the proposed use or development is consistent with the requirements of this section and may further specify the timing of development, the location and extent of rights-of-way and other areas to be dedicated for public use, and other such matters as the applicant may propose as conditions upon the request.
+In granting the special use permit for a planned manufacturing district, City Council may impose such additional reasonable and appropriate safeguards upon such permit as it may deem necessary in order that the purpose and intent of this chapter are served, public welfare secured and substantial justice done. (amended 09-05-96)

-5-11-1 Application.
-The reclassification of property to PMD Planned Manufacturing Development Conditional Zoning District shall constitute an amendment of the Official Zoning Map which may be initiated only by all of the owner(s) of a legal interest in the affected property, or any person(s) having an interest in the property by reason of a written contract with the owner(s).
-Such amendment shall be initiated by means of an application for rezoning to a PMD Planned Manufacturing Development Conditional Zoning District.
-No permit shall be issued for any development within a PMD Planned Manufacturing Development Conditional Zoning District except in accordance with an approved rezoning.
+- 5-11-1 Application.
+The reclassification of property to PMD Planned Manufacturing Development shall constitute an amendment of the Official Zoning Map which may be initiated only by the owner(s) of a legal interest in the affected property, or any person(s) having an interest in the property by reason of a written contract with the owner(s).
+Such amendment shall be initiated by means of an application for rezoning to a PMD Planned Manufacturing Development and, at the same time, for a special use permit specifying the nature of the proposed development.
+The two applications shall be processed simultaneously in accordance with the provisions of Article VII.
+No permit shall be issued for any development within a PMD Planned Manufacturing Development except in accordance with an approved special use permit. (amended 09-05-96) - 5-11-2 Permissible Uses.
+A building or land shall be used only for those purposes specified in the special use permit for the project which may include one or more of the following: (amended 09-04-97,

-5-11-2 Permissible Uses.
-A building or land shall be used only for those purposes specified in the rezoning for the project which may include one or more of the following:
+Permitted uses for the I-1 Industrial Zoning District Classification as specified in Section 5-12-1, below (added 04-10-03)

-Any development or redevelopment involving more than 50,000 ft2 square feet of gross floor area.
-Permitted uses for the I-1 Industrial Zoning District Classification as specified in Section 5-12-1, below Conditional uses Special Uses for the I-1 Industrial Zoning District Classification as specified in Section 5-12-2, below
+Conditional uses for the I-1 Industrial Zoning District Classification as specified in Section 5-12-2, below (added 04-10-03)

-5-11-3 Development Standards:
+5-11-3 Development Standards: (amended 11-09-00)